 - Soil chemical factors: different complexity of soil organic matter (SOM), such as humic substances, easily decomposable sugars or other components.

 - Plant factors: plant litter inputs, rhizosphere root exudates, plant-microbe-soil interactions, etc.

-2. What’s the relationship among substrate additions (energy, nutrients), soil C or N cycling, and long-term storage?
+2. What are the relationships among substrate inputs (energy, nutrients), soil C or N cycling, and long-term C and N storage?

 - The relationship could be modulated by substrate types, amounts, addition frequency, and time periods.

 - Soil enzyme functions, especially those genes encoding C and N metabolic activities.